Meet

 Research Assistant

-Susana is joining the Return to Health and Performance Lab as a Research Assistant.
-She recently completed her Masters in Neuroscience and a Bachelors in Health Sciences here at Western.
-Susana is deeply intrigued in research that focuses on human health, physical rehabilitation, and methods for research translation.
+Susie is joining the Return to Health and Performance Lab as a Research Assistant.
+She recently completed her Masters in Neuroscience and a Bachelors in Health Sciences at Western University.
+Susie is deeply intrigued in research that focuses on human health, physical rehabilitation, and methods for research translation.
 She is also passionate about contributing to the field of sports medicine and translating scientific findings into tangible benefits for athletes and individuals seeking physical wellness.
 Outside of the lab she loves to play sports such as skiing and snowboarding during winter and wakeboarding and mountain biking during the summer.

 TEam members